Daniel-Farmer/Template/README.md

 The backend is pre-configured to use the `google/gemini-2.5-flash-preview:thinking` model via OpenRouter and listens for POST requests on `/generate`.

+The frontend provides a basic, visually appealing template with a cute cat placeholder, ready for you to build upon.

 **Prerequisites:**

 *   A server (e.g., Ubuntu 22.04 VPS) with SSH access.